 Raphael really didn't want to, but curiosity forced him to crouch down by the railing so he could see further below.
 The sight of at least fifteen sentries made his heart skip.
-He and Leonardo could probably handle a lot of them on their own, but the aliens were armed, and one wrong move could be the last one someone ever made.
+He and Leonardo could probably handle a lot of them on their own, but the aliens were armed, and one wrong move could be the last someone ever made.

 The golden-eyed elohim shook his head.
 "The computer alone can do most of the flying if it needs to, but as far as escaping unseen…this is a problem, Leonardo.
 Even if we can get to a ship, there are too many that can chase us.
-We could easily be shot down."
+We would easily be shot down."

 Leonardo gazed in the direction of the launch strip, a familiar glint entering his eyes.